top of page

 The monument gets its name from twin box-shaped sandstone buttes on the northern end of Cedar Mesa.
 The plateau is highest on a north-south line down its center.
 Rainfall draining east and west quickly forms deep canyons on the plateau’s periphery.

-Grand Gulch can be thought of as the western boundary of Cedar Mesa.
-It is a deep canyon that begins near the Bears Ears and runs approximately 50 miles to the San Juan River.
-The canyon doesn’t have many significant geologic obstacles, but thick vegetation can impede progress and the entire length of the canyon is prone to flash floods.
+Grand Gulch can be thought of as Cedar Mesa's western boundary.
+It is a deep canyon that begins near the Bears Ears buttes and runs approximately 50 miles to the San Juan River.
+The canyon doesn’t have many significant geologic obstacles, but thick vegetation can impede progress, and the entire length of the canyon is prone to flash floods.

 bottom of page